irchelp/irchelp.github.io/irchelp/authoring.md

 Several programs are useful to irchelp.org authors.

-  * retext (apt-get install retext) is a graphical editor with live preview for Linux systems available in the Ubuntu repositories.
+  * [retext](http://sourceforge.net/p/retext/home/ReText/) is a graphical editor with live preview for Linux systems (available in the Ubuntu repositories as *retext*).
   * [PieCrust](http://bolt80.com/piecrust/) is useful to be able to test the automatic build process, but not required for authors.